ansariowais669-hub/Machine-Learning-World/Learning_ML/Linear_Regression/README.md

 ## Multiple Linear Regression from Scratch

-The newly added `LR_MultipleLR_Scratch.ipynb` notebook demonstrates how Multiple Linear Regression can be implemented mathematically without relying on Scikit-learn's `LinearRegression` class.
+The `LR_MultipleLR_Scratch.ipynb` notebook demonstrates how Multiple Linear Regression can be implemented mathematically without relying on Scikit-learn's `LinearRegression` class.

 For a dataset with multiple features, the model can be represented in matrix form as: